kstenerud/concise-encoding/cte-specification.md

 Text-unsafe characters **MUST NOT** appear in their raw form in a CTE document.
 If the type allows [escape sequences](#escape-sequences), such characters **MUST** be represented as [escape sequences](#escape-sequences) in a CTE document.

-Unassigned, reserved, and invalid codepoints **MUST NOT** be used at all, even in escaped form.
+Unassigned, reserved, and invalid codepoints **MUST NOT** be present at all, even in escaped form.

 ### Lookalike Characters

-Lookalike characters are characters that look confusingly similar to CTE structural delimiters in [string-like arrays](#string-like-array-encoding) when viewed by a human.
-Such characters **MUST** be escaped in CTE documents.
+Lookalike characters are characters that look confusingly similar to [string-like array](#string-like-array-encoding) delimiters when viewed by a human.
+Such characters **MUST** be escaped in [string-like arrays](#string-like-array-encoding).

 | Lookalike      | Escaped             |
 | -------------- | ------------------- |